-The charge of the Scholarship Committee is to oversee the annual scholarship and to ensure the timely and fair disposition of scholarship funds.
+The charge of the Scholarship Committee is to oversee the annual scholarships and to ensure the timely and fair disposition of scholarship funds.
 The committee is charged with publicizing and soliciting applications and making decisions based on the applicants' responses.
-It is also the responsibility of the committee to distribute the scholarship(s) and follow up with recipient(s) to ensure the scholarship(s) awarded is received.
+It is also the responsibility of the committee to distribute the scholarships and follow up with recipients to ensure the scholarships are received.